urvashirau/ngVLA-RFI-impact-simulator/README.md

 Documentation is available [here](./RFI_Decorrelation_And_Attenuation/README.md).

 ## Single_Baseline_Correlator
 A script to simulate/implement the inner workings of a single-baseline correlator.
 Show how complex visibilities are formed and relate to the input voltage streams per antenna, and also how delay and channel bandwidth result in the characteristic Sinc attenuation pattern due to decorrelation.
-This is a teaching/learning tool.
+This is a teaching/learning tool (code from Shrishti Yadav).

 Documentation is available [here](./Single_Baseline_Correlator/README.md).